Sairyss/domain-driven-hexagon/README.md

 `ORM Entities` should also have a corresponding mapper to map from domain to persistence and back.

-**Note**: separating `Entities` and `ORM Entities` may be an overkill for smaller applications, consider all pros and cons when making this decision.
+**Note**: separating `Entities` and `ORM Entities` may be an overkill for smaller applications, consider all pros and cons before making this decision.

 Example files: